Typical view [?]

 LOCATION: Accuracy: Read me

-It's a nice covered forest that feels like a real forest.
+Despite being basically IN Tampa it's a nice covered forest that feels like a real forest.
 Mostly live oak.
 Two ponds - the 2nd one often has interesting birds.
 Nice cover, a couple loops.
+You're usually not the only person there - not crowded but not total solitude either.

 Pretty random but interesting things for us.
-Gallinules and Pied Billed Grebes are common.
+Gallinules, Sandhill Cranes, and Pied Billed Grebes are common.
 See wrens fairly often.
 First place we saw Wood ducks and Wilson's Snipes - and a lot of them.
 Some great encounters with kingfishers.
-Then typical forest birds at random.
-Most of this is by the lake.
+Then typical forest birds at random but I wouldn't say there are many.
+Most action is by the lake.
 I think this changes seasonally and with changing water levels but we see the most stuff along the right side of the lake towards the back quarter (the corner where you can see a house ruining the view).
 There are muddy islands out there and if you look close you might see the snipes etc. Gallinules and ducks are just wherever - maybe again this corner is best.

 Only thing we've see or seen here are gopher tortoises and turtles.
 It seems like the kind of place to see deer but despite it seeming wild I don't think it's big enough to support deer or close enough to wildlife corridors.